 Members of the Senior Management Committee shall ensure that the spending authority granted to staff members within their areas of responsibility is consistent with this Policy and is maintained current to the needs of the organization and the identification of incumbents.

 Any questions concerning the meaning or interpretation of this Policy should be addressed to the Vice President, Business Planning & Strategy.

-Approval Date: March 20, 2019 Last Revision: March 25, 2020
+Amendment: The Board may amend this policy.
+Last Review: Approval Date: March 20, 2019 Last Revision: January 19, 2022